rizinorg/book/src/crackmes/hackthebox/intro.md

 The well-known *hack the box* hacking training platform offers reversing challenges.

-We talk about of retired one solved with rizin.
+We talk about of retired one solved with Rizin.